cityjson/website/tutorials/flatcitybuf.md

 ### Reading FCB files over HTTP

 Create a file called `index.html` and paste the following code into it.
-Open the HTML file in your browser and you'll the UI like this:
+Open the HTML file in your browser and you'll see the UI like this:
 ![HTML to interact with FlatCityBuf over HTTP](./files/fcb_demo.png)

 You can test it to fetch data with bounding box or attribute query.